How Porcelain Toilets Are Made

-The history of the commode is an interesting one; beginning with simple privies and individual chamber pots, and eventually leading to today’s porcelain toilets.
-If you’ve ever pondered the toilet, and wondered just how porcelain toilets are made, this information was written with you in mind.
+The history of a toilet is an interesting one; beginning with simple privies and individual chamber pots, and eventually leading to today’s porcelain toilets.
+If you’ve ever pondered and wondered just how porcelain toilets are made, this information was written with you in mind.

 How Toilets are Made